cjhillbrand/websocket-sandbox/README.md

 1. introduce more functionality into our chatroom.
 2. Demonstrate the ease at which you can build more microservice on top of the WebSocket.

+*Note: This lab must be done once the first lab is done*

 ## Task 1: Create **ANOTHER** DynamoDB Table
 Follow the steps in the Simple lab for Task 1 and create another DynamoDB Table, but change the following:
 1. Table Name: **room-messages-users**